compromise-evident/Overkillographic/README.md

 header-copy boilerplate.
 (You get images generated no matter what.) <br>

 For audio on the other hand, there are no complications.
 See my RICIN cpps.
-They essentially write any Bytes to a file without header or footers.
+They essentially write any Bytes to a file without headers or footers.
 You then use audio editors to import those files raw and output as mp3.